tjoostrik/ZeroMQdockerPLCnext/README.md

 # ZeroMQdocker
 With this repository you can create a docker image for a ELF32 ARM based Hard Float machine such as the PLCnext controller.

+You can also download this image from [Docker hub](hub.docker.com/repository/docker/zeromqarm) with the plcnext tag.

 To navagite to the repository to make the image for a ELF64 X86_64 based system use this repository: [zeromqdocker](https://github.com/tjoostrik/zeromqdocker)

 # Requirements